 GI Fellowship spotlight

 Vanderbilt University Medical Center (VUMC) recently was honored as one of three recipients of the prestigious DeWitt C. Baldwin Jr. Award.
 Presented by the ACGME in partnership with the Arnold P. Gold Foundation, this award recognizes ACGME sponsoring institutions that are exemplary in fostering a humanistic and respectful environment for graduate medical education.
-The award emphasizes the joint responsibility of health system and graduate medical education leadership for delivering high-quality health care while simultaneously supporting the personal and professional development of learners and faculty.

 Program Leadership